ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

  itary areas and neighborhoods characterized by undermaintained and dete- riorating  housing  accommodations  and  under-utilized  non-residential buildings and under-utilized vacant land.
 It is further found that there exists in such municipalities a  diminishing  and  seriously  inadequate supply  of  safe  and sanitary dwelling accommodations, particularly for persons of low income; that the loss of housing accommodations is caused by the inability of the ordinary unaided operations  of  private  enter- prise  to  make loans for rehabilitation or construction purposes or for conversion which accelerates the process of deterioration  and  abandon- ment,  turning  active  and viable neighborhoods into slums and blighted areas; and that the prevention of deterioration and loss  through  aban- donment  can only be achieved by the elimination of conditions which are unsafe or detrimental to health, the replacement of antiquated  heating, plumbing, and electrical systems and, where necessary, the overall reha- bilitation  of  certain  housing accommodations, the construction of new housing accommodations on vacant land and the conversion  of  under-uti- lized non-residential property to residential use, and that the unavail- ability  of funds for the conversion of under-utilized property to resi- dential  use,  for  the  preservation  and  rehabilitation  of  housing accommodations and for the construction of new housing accommodations on vacant land constitutes a threat to the health, safety and well-being of the  persons  who  occupy  them  and denies to others the possibility of living in safe and sanitary housing accommodations.
   In order to promote the preservation and rehabilitation of such  hous- ing  accommodations,  the  creation of new housing accommodations by the conversion of  under-utilized  non-residential  property  into  multiple dwellings  and  the construction of new housing accommodations on vacant land in such areas and to encourage the investment of private capital in such areas, provision should be  made  for  a  municipality  to  attract private  investment  for  such  purposes  by  utilizing funds, which are available from the federal government through specific or  discretionary grants, or are available from other financing sources, for joint partic- ipation  loans with private investors, OR LOANS OR GRANTS BY THE MUNICI- PALITY, to effect the required construction, rehabilitation  or  conver- sion.
   The  necessity  in  the public interest for the provisions hereinafter enacted is hereby declared as a matter of legislative determination.
   § 30.
 Subdivision 5 of section 801 of the private housing finance law,
  as amended by chapter 456 of the laws of 2003, is  amended  to  read  as
  follows:
   5. "Owner" shall mean an individual, partnership, corporation or other entity,  including  a non-profit company, a mutual company, or a housing development fund company, which holds record OR BENEFICIAL title in  fee simple  to  the  existing  multiple  dwelling to be rehabilitated or the non-residential property to be converted into a  multiple  dwelling  and the  real property upon which it is situate or to vacant land upon which the new multiple dwelling is to be constructed, OR IS THE LESSEE OF  ANY SUCH REAL PROPERTY HAVING AN UNEXPIRED TERM OF AT LEAST THIRTY YEARS.
   §  31.
 Section  801  of the private housing finance law is amended by adding a new subdivision 5-a to read as follows:
+  5-A. "PARTICIPATION LOAN" AND THE MUNICIPALITY'S  "PARTICIPATION"  IN, "PORTION"  OF,  OR  "INVESTMENT" IN A LOAN, OR WORDS OF SIMILAR MEANING,
- S. 2985--A  22
+ S. 2985--B  21

-  5-A.  "PARTICIPATION  LOAN" AND THE MUNICIPALITY'S "PARTICIPATION" IN, "PORTION" OF, OR "INVESTMENT" IN A LOAN, OR WORDS  OF  SIMILAR  MEANING, SHALL  MEAN  ANY  LOAN OR GRANT MADE BY THE MUNICIPALITY OR THE NEW YORK CITY HOUSING DEVELOPMENT CORPORATION PURSUANT  TO  THIS  ARTICLE  EITHER WITH  OR  WITHOUT A PRIVATE INVESTOR, PROVIDED, HOWEVER, THAT PROVISIONS OF THIS ARTICLE CONCERNING THE REPAYMENT OR FORGIVENESS OF, OR  SECURITY FOR, A LOAN SHALL NOT APPLY TO ANY GRANT MADE PURSUANT TO THIS ARTICLE.
+ SHALL MEAN ANY LOAN OR GRANT MADE BY THE MUNICIPALITY OR  THE  NEW  YORK CITY  HOUSING  DEVELOPMENT  CORPORATION  PURSUANT TO THIS ARTICLE EITHER WITH OR WITHOUT A PRIVATE INVESTOR, PROVIDED, HOWEVER,  THAT  PROVISIONS OF  THIS ARTICLE CONCERNING THE REPAYMENT OR FORGIVENESS OF, OR SECURITY FOR, A LOAN SHALL NOT APPLY TO ANY GRANT MADE PURSUANT TO THIS ARTICLE.
   § 32.
 Subdivision 6 of section 801 of the private housing finance law,
  as amended by chapter 456 of the laws of 2003, is  amended  to  read  as
  follows:
   6. "Private  investor"  shall mean one or more banking organizations, foundations,  labor  unions,  credit  unions,  employers'  associations, veterans'  organizations,  colleges,  universities,  educational  insti- tutions, child care institutions,  hospitals,  medical  research  insti- tutes, insurance companies, trustees or fiduciaries, trustees of pension and  retirement  funds and systems, corporations, partnerships, individ- uals or other entities or any combination of the  foregoing,  and  shall include  the  United States of America and THE STATE OF NEW YORK AND any [of its agencies acting as a lender under the loan program  pursuant  to section  three  hundred  twelve  of  the housing act of nineteen hundred sixty-four and any amendments thereto or any  similar  program]  AGENCY, OFFICE  OR  PUBLIC BENEFIT CORPORATION THEREOF.
 As used in this subdivi- sion, the terms "trustees" and "fiduciaries" shall include any fiduciary or fiduciaries holding funds  for  investment,  and  the  term  "banking organizations"  shall  have the same meaning as in subdivision eleven of section two of the banking law.
   § 33.
 Subdivisions 1, 3 and 4 of section 802 of  the  private  housing
  finance  law, subdivisions 1 and 3 as amended by chapter 456 of the laws of 2003 and subdivision 4 as added by chapter 822 of the laws  of  1976, are amended to read as follows:
-  1. (A) Notwithstanding the provisions of any general, special or local law, one or more private investors and a  municipality,  acting  through its  agency,  shall  have  the power to participate and invest in making loans to the owners of existing multiple dwellings or to the  owners  of non-residential  property or to the owners of vacant land subject to the limitations of subdivisions two through seven of this section,  in  such amounts as shall be required for (I) the rehabilitation of such existing multiple dwellings or for the conversion of such non-residential proper- ty  or  for the construction of [a] new multiple [dwelling] DWELLINGS on such vacant land,  PROVIDED  THAT  SUCH  REHABILITATION,  CONVERSION  OR CONSTRUCTION  MAY  INCLUDE  CLIMATE  RESILIENCY IMPROVEMENTS, and if any such owner acquires the existing multiple dwelling or  the  non-residen- tial property or the vacant land for the purpose of such rehabilitation, conversion or construction or owns the existing multiple dwelling or the non-residential  property  or  the vacant land subject to an outstanding indebtedness, such loans MAY BE MADE EXCLUSIVELY FOR OR may include such amounts as may be required for the cost of such acquisition or  for  the refinancing  of  such  outstanding  indebtedness,  (II)  PROVIDING  SITE IMPROVEMENTS LOCATED ON THE PROPERTY ON  WHICH  SUCH  EXISTING  MULTIPLE DWELLINGS ARE LOCATED OR ON SUCH NON-RESIDENTIAL PROPERTY OR VACANT LAND OR IN A PUBLIC RIGHT-OF-WAY, INCIDENTAL OR APPURTENANT TO SUCH REHABILI- TATION, CONVERSION OR CONSTRUCTION, INCLUDING, BUT NOT LIMITED TO, WATER AND  SEWER  FACILITIES,  SIDEWALKS,  LANDSCAPING,  PARKS AND OPEN SPACE, SOCIAL, RECREATIONAL, COMMUNAL AND OTHER NON-RESIDENTIAL FACILITIES  AND THE  OUTFITTING  THEREOF, THE CURING OF PROBLEMS CAUSED BY ABNORMAL SITE CONDITIONS, EXCAVATION AND CONSTRUCTION OF FOOTINGS AND FOUNDATIONS  AND
+  1. (A) Notwithstanding the provisions of any general, special or local law,  one  or  more private investors and a municipality, acting through its agency, shall have the power to participate  and  invest  in  making loans  to  the owners of existing multiple dwellings or to the owners of non-residential property or to the owners of vacant land subject to  the limitations  of  subdivisions two through seven of this section, in such amounts as shall be required for (I) the rehabilitation of such existing multiple dwellings or for the conversion of such non-residential proper- ty or for the construction of [a] new multiple [dwelling]  DWELLINGS  on such  vacant  land,  PROVIDED  THAT  SUCH  REHABILITATION, CONVERSION OR CONSTRUCTION MAY INCLUDE CLIMATE RESILIENCY  IMPROVEMENTS,  and  if  any such  owner  acquires the existing multiple dwelling or the non-residen- tial property or the vacant land for the purpose of such rehabilitation, conversion or construction or owns the existing multiple dwelling or the non-residential property or the vacant land subject  to  an  outstanding indebtedness, such loans MAY BE MADE EXCLUSIVELY FOR OR may include such amounts  as  may be required for the cost of such acquisition or for the refinancing  of  such  outstanding  indebtedness,  (II)  PROVIDING  SITE IMPROVEMENTS  LOCATED  ON  THE  PROPERTY ON WHICH SUCH EXISTING MULTIPLE DWELLINGS ARE LOCATED OR ON SUCH NON-RESIDENTIAL PROPERTY OR VACANT LAND OR IN A PUBLIC RIGHT-OF-WAY, INCIDENTAL OR APPURTENANT TO SUCH REHABILI- TATION, CONVERSION OR CONSTRUCTION, INCLUDING, BUT NOT LIMITED TO, WATER AND SEWER FACILITIES, SIDEWALKS,  LANDSCAPING,  PARKS  AND  OPEN  SPACE, SOCIAL,  RECREATIONAL, COMMUNAL AND OTHER NON-RESIDENTIAL FACILITIES AND THE OUTFITTING THEREOF, THE CURING OF PROBLEMS CAUSED BY  ABNORMAL  SITE CONDITIONS,  EXCAVATION AND CONSTRUCTION OF FOOTINGS AND FOUNDATIONS AND OTHER IMPROVEMENTS ASSOCIATED WITH THE PROVISION OF  INFRASTRUCTURE  FOR HOUSING ACCOMMODATIONS, OR (III) PROVIDING FOR OTHER COSTS OF DEVELOPING
- S. 2985--A  23
+ S. 2985--B  22

- OTHER  IMPROVEMENTS  ASSOCIATED WITH THE PROVISION OF INFRASTRUCTURE FOR HOUSING ACCOMMODATIONS, OR (III) PROVIDING FOR OTHER COSTS OF DEVELOPING HOUSING ACCOMMODATIONS, and such private investors  and  a  municipality may  jointly  participate  or invest in the making of temporary loans or advances to such owners in anticipation of the  permanent  participation loans for such purposes.
+ HOUSING  ACCOMMODATIONS,  and  such private investors and a municipality may jointly participate or invest in the making of  temporary  loans  or advances  to  such owners in anticipation of the permanent participation loans for such purposes.
   (B)  NOTWITHSTANDING  THE  PROVISIONS OF ANY GENERAL, SPECIAL OR LOCAL LAW, AND IN ADDITION TO THE POWER TO MAKE OR CONTRACT  TO  MAKE  PARTIC-